terchris/urbalurba-runner/README.md

 # urbalurba-runner

 ## Overview
-urbalurba-runner is a containerized GitHub Actions runner designed to monitor and build repositories within a specified GitHub organization.
+urbalurba-runner is a containerized GitHub Actions runner designed to monitor and build repositories within a specified GitHub repository.
 It provides a flexible, self-hosted solution for running GitHub Actions workflows, with a focus on building and deploying containers to a local microk8s registry.

 ## Features
 - Self-hosted GitHub Actions runner in a Docker container
-- Monitors repositories in the specified GitHub organization
+- Monitors a specific GitHub repository
 - Configurable to build and push containers to a local microk8s registry
 - Customizable through environment variables
 - Includes a self-test mechanism for easy verification
+- Optimized for ARM64 architecture (e.g., Apple Silicon Macs)

 ## Prerequisites
 - Docker
 - GitHub Personal Access Token (PAT) with appropriate permissions
 - (Optional) microk8s cluster with registry addon enabled
+- ARM64-based system (e.g., Apple Silicon Mac)

 ## Quick Start
 1. Clone the repository: